metamn/react/content/blog/on-design-systems-3/index.md

 ## The current landscape

-Until recent years, creating &mdash; designing and developing &mdash; consistent user interfaces were an almost impossible task.
+Until recent years, creating &mdash; designing and developing &mdash; consistent user interfaces at a relative large scale were an almost impossible task.

 With [design systems thinking](http://metamn.io/react/on-design-systems-2/) &mdash; by introducing a novel design process &mdash; now it is possible to _design_ consistently.

 The question is still open for the implementation part.
-Can consistently-designed UIs be implemented in the same consistent way, preserving the original consistency, without distorting it with coding?
+Can consistently-designed UIs be implemented in the same consistent way, preserving the original consistency, while coding?

 The design / development separation exists because current UX/UI design tools and processes, even following the design systems paradigm, produce visual deliverables, which later must be translated to code &mdash; implemented on target platforms, in a specific context.